Frequently Asked Questions

 How do I get to the college?

 Cadbury College is located in Kings Norton – there are lots of different ways you can get here from all over the Birmingham area.
 For more information, please visit our ‘How to find us’ page.
+All students aged 16-18 are also entitled to Free Travel in the form of a termly bus pass.
+More information can be found here.

 What should I wear to college?